marjanfaizi/MSModDetector/README.md

 ## Required files
 In order to run MSModDetector on your raw I2MS data to identify mass shifts for a protein of interest and infer potential PTM patterns, the following files are rquired:
+- raw I2MS data should be stored in the directory "raw_aata"
+- a csv table, called metadata.csv, containing information about the experimetnal set up stored in the directory "raw_data"
 - fasta file of the protein of interest stored in the directory "fasta_files"
 - a csv table with all the PTMs that should be considered for inferring PTM patterns stored in the directory "modifications"

-- a csv table, called metadata.csv, containing information about the experimetnal set up stored in the directory "raw_data"
+### Raw data and metadata table
+The raw data and the metadata table should be stored in the "raw_data" directory.
+The metadata file should contain informtation about the file names of the raw data, their condition and the repkicate number.
+See in the "raw_data" directory for an example table.

 ### Fasta file
 The fasta file containing the sequnce of the protein of interest can be downloaded from https://www.uniprot.org or any other protein sequence database.

 ### Modification table
 The modification table should contain the following columns:
-- unimod_id: The Unimod identifier of the PTM
+- unimod_id: The Unimod identifier of the PTM	form https://www.unimod.org
 - ptm_id:	Abbreviation of the PTM, which is used to display the PTM patterns
 - ptm_name: Full name of the PTM
 - ptm_mass: Average mass in Da of the PTM